-As you would guess, trees are close to our heart at Trees Forever.
-But so are all native plants.
-That is why each summer we offer the Stewards of the Beautiful Land program to share information with community volunteers and other natural resource professionals about the benefits and use of native plants in our landscape.
+That is why this summer we are bringing back our Stewards of the Beautiful Land program to share information with community leaders, volunteers and natural resource professionals about the benefits and use of native plants in our landscape.

-Trees Forever experts and other invited presenters provide instruction on:
+Trees Forever experts and other invited partners will provide instruction on:

-The Stewards of the Beautiful Land courses are made possible through generous support from the Living Roadway Trust Fund of the Iowa Department of Transportation, along with local partners and from Trees Forever members.
+The Stewards of the Beautiful Land course is a partnership between UNI’s Tallgrass Prairie Center and Trees Forever and is made possible through generous support from the Living Roadway Trust Fund of the Iowa Department of Transportation, a Resource Enhancement and Protection (REAP) grant, along with local partners and Trees Forever members.